willkill07/RAJA/docs/sphinx/dev_guide/testing.rst

     $ make               // build RAJA
     $ make test          // run tests

-RAJA unit tests use Google Test and CTest.
-So when the tests are run as above, much of the test output is suppressed.
+RAJA unit tests use CTest.
+So when the tests are run as above, the output of individual tests is suppressed.
 Specifically, you will only see summary output indicating whether each unit test set passed or failed.
-More detailed information about individual tests can be observed if you run them directly and individually.
+More detailed information about individual tests can be observed by running them directly and individually.
 The unit test executables are located in sub-directories of the test directory in the RAJA build space.

-**It is important to note that the number of unit tests run will vary depending on which programming model backends RAJA is configured to support.
-As more options are enabled, more execution policies will be exercised; thus, more tests will be run.**
+**It is important to note that the number of unit tests run varies depending on how RAJA is configured for compilation.
+As more programming model backend options are enabled, for example, more execution policies will be exercised; thus, more tests will be run.**

 ======================================================
 Integration Tests
 ======================================================

-More complex tests that begin to represent how RAJA would be integrated into an application are provided in the
+More complex tests that begin to represent RAJA integration into an application are provided in the
 `RAJA example repository <https://github.com/LLNL/RAJA-examples>`_.
 This repo contains RAJA variants of several proxy applications, such as `LULESH <https://codesign.llnl.gov/lulesh.php>`_ and